theupdateframework/taps/candidate-tuf-versions.md

 For example, a client may download metadata from one repository that uses TUF version 1.0.0 and another repository that uses version 2.0.0.

-## Use case 5: Allowing Backwards Compatibility
+## Use case 5: Backwards compatibility for existing clients

-Existing TUF clients will still expect to download and parse metadata without knowledge of the supported TUF version, even after this TAP is implemented on repositories.
+Existing TUF clients (written before this TAP is implemented) will still expect to download and parse metadata.
 Before this TAP there was no method for determining compatibility between a client and a repository, so existing TUF repositories should continue to distribute metadata using their existing method to support existing clients.
 This means that this mechanism for allowing backwards compatible updates must itself